| The Girls' Get-together Its great to

 we postpone our get-together until Friday.
 We

-got back then, as the men wouldn’t be there?
+got back then, as the men wouldnt be there?
+Good plan, they